 - Use the best strategies to help your child try new food

-The Essentials to Help Your Child Try New Food
+The Essentials to Helping Your Child Try New Foods

 I know it’s frustrating, and even downright scary when your child won’t eat or even try new food!
 But, there’s a lot you can do at home, even if you ultimately need to get additional help from a professional.